-Fortunato has more than 20 years of experience working for leading non-profit organizations.
-She joined Campbell from Operation Warm, Inc., where she served as President, growing a regional non-profit to one of national stature.
-Prior to Operation Warm, Fortunato co-founded Social Venture Partners Delaware, a venture philanthropy organization focused on investments in early childhood education for at-risk children in Delaware.
-Fortunato speaks nationally on the role of the private sector in public/private partnerships impacting social change.
+Fortunato has more than 20 years of experience in philanthropy, social change and nonprofit leadership.
+Before joining Campbell, she served as President of Operation Warm, Inc., growing the regional nonprofit to a national player.
+She also co-founded Social Venture Partners Delaware, a venture philanthropy organization focused on investments in early childhood education for at-risk children.
 She began her career as a lawyer.

 In 2012, Fortunato was named one of the “Best Fifty Women in Business” by NJBIZ and received the 2012 United Way of Camden County Dr. Nathan Asbell Humanitarian Award.
 In 2015, she received the first “Culture of Health Champion” award, in the category of “Business,” from the Robert Wood Johnson Foundation.
 She was recently named one of Town & Country’s Top 50 Philanthropists of 2016.

 Fortunato earned her Bachelor of Arts in French and comparative literature from Duke University, and her juris doctor from Widener University School of Law.
 She serves as Secretary to the Rodel Foundation-Delaware and Director for the New Jersey Preventive Health Advisory Committee, and is a member of the Camden Food Security Advisory Board and the Google Food Lab.